jbytecode/rcaller/paper/paper.md

 ---

 # Summary
-RCaller is a Java library for interfacing R from within Java [@satman2014rcaller]
+RCaller is a Java library for interfacing R from within Java [@satman2014rcaller].
+R is a popular programming language and a programming environment with hundreds of packages written in C, C++, Fortran, and R itself [@rcoreteam].
+These huge collection of computation tools are not directly accessible for the other languages, especially for Java.
+RCaller supplies a clean API for calling R functions, managing interactions, and transfering objects between languages.
+There are other options in the literature including Rserve [@urbanek2003fast] and rJava [@urbanek2009talk] which are based on TCP sockets and JNI (Java Native Interface), respectively.
+RCaller provides a set of easier calling schemes without any dependencies.
+Previous works showed that the performance of the library is suitable for more cases and studies with moderate datasets can be handled in reasonable times.

+# Statement of need

 # Acknowledgements